Electric scooter batteries: watt-hours, chemistries and real range

 All of these cells are lithium-ion, but with different cathode chemistries.
 The difference lies in energy density and cycle life:

-• NCA (Lithium Nickel-Cobalt-Aluminum Oxide) — Panasonic NCA reaches ~322 Wh/kg, life ~800–1 000 cycles.
+- NCA (Lithium Nickel-Cobalt-Aluminum Oxide) — at the cell level energy density is roughly 200–260 Wh/kg (Panasonic 2170 in the Tesla Model 3 is around 260), life on the order of ~800–1 000 cycles (EV Lithium).
 Used where mass is critical (some Teslas, parts of premium scooters).

-• LFP (Lithium Iron Phosphate, LiFePO₄) — lower energy density (90–160 Wh/kg), but 2 000–3 000+ cycles and significantly higher thermal stability.
-Still rare in scooters (because of the mass penalty), but slowly appearing in shared models, where cycle life matters more than weight (Poworks — NMC vs NCA vs LFP).
+- LFP (Lithium Iron Phosphate, LiFePO₄) — lower energy density (90–160 Wh/kg), but 2 000–3 000+ cycles and significantly higher thermal stability.
+Still rare in scooters (because of the mass penalty), but slowly appearing in shared models, where cycle life matters more than weight (Poworks).

 So the “Li-ion ~500 cycles” figure is a rough simplification.
 The actual number depends on chemistry, depth of discharge (DoD) and temperature regime.
-If you keep the state of charge in the 20–80 % window, cycle life multiplies several times (Battery University — BU-808: How to prolong Li-ion).
+If you keep the state of charge in the 20–80 % window, cycle life multiplies several times (Battery University, BU-808).

 Why real-world range is less than the spec

 The manufacturer publishes a number obtained under lab conditions: flat dry asphalt, a 70–75 kg test rider, full charge, the most economical mode, around +25 °C ambient, no wind, constant speed.
-Xiaomi states this explicitly: the M365 test was run at 75 kg load, 25 °C (Electrek — Xiaomi M365 review).
+Xiaomi states this explicitly: the M365 test was run at 75 kg load, 25 °C (Electrek).
 In the real world most riders see 30–50 % less range.
-Independent tests confirm: the M365 is rated for 30 km, the real figure is ~17.5 miles (28 km) on average, often 15–28 km depending on mode (eScooter Nerds — Xiaomi M365 review).
-The Apollo City Pro is rated for 43 miles; measured ~24.7 miles (39.8 km) at an average 24.4 mph and ~29.8 miles (48 km) at 20.5 mph (Electric Scooter Insider — City Pro review).
+Independent tests confirm: the M365 is rated for 30 km, the real figure is ~17.5 miles (28 km) on average, often 15–28 km depending on mode (eScooter Nerds).
+The Apollo City Pro is rated for 43 miles; measured ~24.7 miles (39.8 km) at an average 24.4 mph and ~29.8 miles (48 km) at 20.5 mph (Electric Scooter Insider).

 Where the losses come from: